2.b.1. The gravitational interaction and gravity force

 Regarding the gravitational force, it is important to point out that there could be two different causes.
 One would explain the movement due to the classical gravitational force or Newtonian force of gravity; the other would explain the movement of the anomalous precision of the orbit of Mercury –already explained by Paul Gerber in 1898– instead of the distortion of the space suggested by General Relativity.

-The book on the Law of Global Gravity will analyze these causes and their mathematical formulation in Newton's Law of Universal Gravitation, incorporating a correction by the Law of Global Gravity apropos the effect of kinetic energy on the force of gravitational attraction.
+The book on the Law of Global Gravity will analyze these causes and their mathematical formulation in the Law of Universal Gravitation of Newton, incorporating a correction by the Law of Global Gravity apropos the effect of kinetic energy on the force of gravitational attraction.

 We will also leave the analysis of the characteristics of gravitational forces at atomic distances for another section.

 Finally, we will also dedicate a section of the Law of Global Gravity book to another topic related to the force of gravitational interaction; it is about the characteristics of gravitational waves and the various definitions or concepts used to refer to them.
 In particular, there are some ideas about the characteristics of longitudinal waves, the relation with the expansion of the universe and the speed of transmission of potential gravitational energy.

 Now, we will analyze one of the most relevant aspects of the gravitational interaction, the additive property of tension of longitudinal curvature or potential elastic energy of Global Aether that supports gravitational force.